-The Duchesne County Watershed Plan (NRCS Utah 2020) and the Gateway South Transmission Line would contribute to visual impacts in the cumulative impacts study area during construction and post-construction of those projects.
+The Duchesne County Watershed Plan (NRCS Utah 2020), and the Gateway South Transmission Line, and the Uintah Advantage Energy Associates crude oil processing facility would contribute to visual impacts in the cumulative impacts study area during construction and post-construction of those projects.
 Similar to the description of the temporary impacts from other projects above, impacts on visual resources from these projects could result from increased dust, the presence of construction equipment, and increased traffic.
-Long-term impacts that could result post-construction include vegetation clearing and the introduction of infrastructure and humanmade features (such as transmission lines and associated infrastructure, canals, flood-control elements, and irrigation elements).
+Long-term impacts that could result post-construction include vegetation clearing and the introduction of infrastructure and humanmade features (such as transmission lines and associated infrastructure, canals, flood-control elements, and-irrigation elements, and industrial buildings and facilities associated with crude oil processing).
 The introduction of these features could result in changes in the basic elements of form, line, color, and texture, and would remain post-construction.
+The Uintah Advantage Energy Associates crude oil processing facility would be located on private land near the proposed rail line terminus at Leland Bench, in an area of the Basin with substantial past, present, and future oil and gas development.
+The proposed rail line and the crude oil processing facility would add new industrial facilities to an area where oil and gas industry-related infrastructure already exists on the landscape; therefore, impacts on visual resources would be limited.